 The Smith Convoy comes in 3 sizes ranging from small to large and uses a retention system to fit the helmet to your head comfortably.

-Smith Convoy making a casual trip down to the Beach!
+Smith Convoy making a casual trip down to the beach!

 The Fixture is made as a one-size-fits-all, but this is not as much of a niggle as you would expect.
 Unless you are at the very far end of the typical scales (a very large or very small head), the helmet can be adjusted to fit quite well!

-Giro Fixture
+Giro Fixture in blue

 Safety Comparison